makjac/iteratedPrisoner-sDilemma/README.md

 ## Introduction

 Imagine two people being interrogated.
 Both interrogators are suspected of committing some crime.
 There comes a moment when the detective asks them a question: who did the crime?
-Each interrogator has 2 choices: the first (cooperation), he can either not confess and keep silent about the question asked to him, or he can give the second option (betrayal) to the interrogated person.
-Each interrogator knows which decision his opponent will make.
+Każdy przesłuchiwany ma do wyboru 2 opcje: pierwsza (współpraca), może się nie przyznać i milczeć na zadane mu pytanie, lub drufa obcja (wada) może zrzucić winę na przeciwnika.
+Each interrogator does not know what decision his opponent will make.

 There are four possibilities for the interrogation to end: